kuhumcst/cuphic/README.md

 The Cuphic library is based on two primary functions:

-* `bindings` - captures values from Cuphic.
+* `get-bindings` - captures values from Cuphic.
 * `apply-bindings` - inserts values into Cuphic.

 These are in turn used by the following functions:

 * `matches` - checks if the given Hiccup matches the Cuphic.
 * `transform` - transforms Hiccup based on Cuphic from/to templates.
-* `transformer` - returns a function to transform Hiccup based on Cuphic from/to templates.
+* `->transformer` - returns a function to transform Hiccup based on Cuphic from/to templates.
-* `rewrite` - takes a sequence of transformers and rewrites a Hiccup tree based on their return values.
+* `rewrite` - rewrites a Hiccup tree based one or more stages of transformations.

 Basic usage
 -----------